 End Module

-If you observe the above example, we defined enum values and using those values in Select Case statements to perform the required operations based on our requirements.
+If you observe the above example, we defined enum values and used those values in Select Case statements to perform the required operations based on our requirements.

 When we execute the above Visual Basic program, we will get the result as shown below.